psharma04/academic-kickstart/content/blog/welcome-to-35/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Welcome to Schoolnotes Version 3.5!!!"
+title: "Welcome to HSCOne Version 3.5!!!"
 subtitle: "Blog post about the updates to our site."
 summary: "Blog post about the updates to our site."
 authors: [Pranav Sharma, Jackson Taylor]